mcanthony/tonic-data-manager/docs/guides/setup/webpack.md

 ```
 "dependencies": {
-    "node-event-emitter": "latest",
     "tonic-data-manager": "latest",
+    "monologue.js": "^0.3.3",
     [...]
 }
 ```

-> Adding the _node-event-emitter_ here at the root of your project will prevent
+> Adding the _monologue.js_ here at the root of your project will prevent
 > Webpack to encapsulate several versions of it if used across other internal
 > dependencies.